STORM-IRIT/algebraic-shape-operator/examples/README.md

 ## Example using libigl

-The [libigl example](libigl/main.cpp) computes the differential properties using the [AlgebraicShapeOperator.h](../include/AlgebraicShapeOperator.h), and display them using the [libigl](https://github.com/libigl/libigl).
+The libigl example [libigl/main.cpp](libigl/main.cpp) computes the differential properties using the [AlgebraicShapeOperator.h](../include/AlgebraicShapeOperator.h), and display them using the [libigl](https://github.com/libigl/libigl).

 To build the example, simply run
 ```bash